nimaaskarian/br/README.md

 Second Brain book by Tiago Forte.

-it has four categories, Projects, Areas, Resources and Archives.
+it has four categories, Projects, Areas, Resources and Archives. if you wanna learn more about PARA, read the book. its awesome.

 `br` fully supports a customized version of this, that i call "PARAD". it als can be initilized with PARAD (a customized version of PARA, presented in the